 Essential oils have been used for thousands of years for cosmetic purposes as well as for their spiritually and emotionally uplifting properties.
 So it was only a matter of time until essential oils arrived into the modern yoga class.
 Let’s discuss some ways you can use essential oils in your yoga classes.

-What are essential oils?
+what are essential oils?

 Essential oils are highly concentrated, aromatic, liquid plant essences typically derived from herbs, flowers, and trees.
 The oils contained in the seeds, bark, roots, resin, flower petals, rind and leaves are a part of the plant’s natural defense against disease, predators, and weather.